 Captain Stan Hansen

 Captain Stan Hansen is what some might call a Captain's Captain.
-His official title is Port Captain, a position he's held since November 2014.
-Hansen has sailed as a Cape May-Lewes Ferry captain since March 2008, with years of prior experience before that on the Bay's local waters both with the Ferry and other enterprises.
+Now officially retired, he held the title of Port Captain from November 2014 through his retirement in 2018.
+Hansen began sailing as a Cape May-Lewes Ferry captain in March 2008, with years of prior experience before that on the Bay's local waters both with the Ferry and other enterprises.

-In his current position, he's responsible both for the Cape May-Lewes Ferry fleet and its sister ship, The Delafort, connecting the water forts of Delaware and New Jersey.
+In the role of Port Captain, Hansen was responsible both for the Cape May-Lewes Ferry fleet and its sister ship, The Delafort, connecting the water forts of Delaware and New Jersey.
 The boat sails in season between Delaware City, Fort Delaware and Fort Mott, NJ.

 We carry the most important cargo there is: people

 With both operations, "we carry the most important cargo there is: people," says Hansen.
 "Our ferries on the bay can carry as many as 800 passengers and 100 vehicles, so it's important that we have the most highly trained, experienced crew of professionals to get our passengers to their destination safely and comfortably."